Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 (not to be confused with Eucratoscelus pachypus).

-They inhabit a wide range in west-central Africa.
+that inhabit a wide range in west-central Africa.
 These inhabit the crown of tall palms, but have also migrated to fruit trees when palms are not available.

-They are easily distinguished from Heteroscodra maculata due to the thinner legs IV.They supposedly have a nasty bite.
+Stromatopelma calceatum griseipes None These have tufts of hair on the rear legs.
+They supposedly have a nasty bite.
 In fact, Philip Charpentier has written about the effects of Stromatopelma spp. bites, and says they include traveling pain of an electric magnitude (he compares it to being shocked and feeling a current rush through one's body) that can persist for hours, and he describes swelling at the site of the bite.
 In his personal experience, he has endured mild cramping in a punctured finger for some weeks afterward.
 While they do not have an LD50 that comes anywhere near approaching medically significant (significant being Latrodectus spp. spiders, Buthid scorpions, etc.), they and other members of this subfamily do demand caution due to the potential pain.

-Stromatopelma satanas None
+Stromatopelma fumigatum, satanas None

 Xenodendrophila